toolstack/BraveNet-CertBot/README.md

 # BraveNet Support for CertBot

-This script works with CertBot's `--renew-hook` option to automatically update BraveNet's certificate list with the new Let's Encrypt cert.
+This script works with CertBot's `--renew-hook` option to automatically update BraveNet.com's certificate list with the new Let's Encrypt cert.

 It accomplishes this by a scripted web session to the BraveNet administrative site.